GModModGod/Menu-Mods/tutorials/creating_lua-based_html_documents.md

 Arguments:

-- Panel HTML: The DHTML panel the document was opened in.
+- panel HTML: The DHTML panel the document was opened in.

 ### LUA_HTML:OnRunScript(script)